wirebits/nrfBlueNullifier/nrfBlueNullifier-1-nrf24L01/nrfBlueNullifier-HSPI-nrf24L01/README.md

 # 🛜nrfBlueNullifier
-A tool which jam classic bluetooth signals using 1 nrf24L01+PA/LNA module at VSPI.
+A tool which jam classic bluetooth signals using 1 nrf24L01 module at HSPI.

 # 📦Requirements
 - NodeMCU ESP-32S 38-Pins